-Our occupational health and safety management system is designed to identify and control risks.
-The system enables GDS to continuously improve health and safety performance within its operations.
+Our occupational health and safety management system is designed to identify and control risks and enables us to continuously improve health and safety performance within our operations.
+We have implemented detailed risk management procedures covering hazard identification, risk assessment and controls.
 It comprises a three-step approach: identifying hazards that affect organisational performance, assessing potential risks to employees' health and safety, and implementing adequate controls to eliminate risks.
+We maintain a risk register and the management reviews and approves all risk assessment records.

-Based on our risk assessment, potential hazards in our operations include falling from a height, falling objects, pinch point, contact with rotating parts, trips and falls, contact with sharp edges or corners, electrocution, hit by moving machinery like scissorlift or forklift, and toppling of crane / scissorlift / forklift due to overloading.
+Through our risk assessment, we have identified various potential hazards in our operations, which include workers falling from height, falling objects, pinch points, contact with rotating parts, trips and falls, contact with sharp edges or corners, electrocution, collisions with moving machinery such as scissor lifts or forklifts, and toppling of cranes, scissor lifts or forklifts due to overloading.
 We have taken preventive measures to mitigate these hazards that include using personal protective equipment, safety training, regular maintenance of equipment and hazard elimination.